This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

-Ultimately, the reason your dog is unable to get up could be due to a number of reasons, even if your dog has trouble getting up but walks fine.
+Ultimately, your dog’s inability to get up could be due to a number of reasons, even if your dog has trouble getting up but walks fine.
 Our best recommendation is to take your dog to the veterinarian.
 There is no substitute for a professional physical exam and consultation.
 We hope everything goes well, and please keep us updated.